coverclock/com-diag-hazer/README.md

 * PUBX,03 - emitted by u-blox devices for SVSTATUS. (u-blox 8 31.3 pp. 163-167)
 * PUBX,04 - emitted by u-blox devices for TIME. (u-blox 8 31.3 pp. 163-167)

-Hazer recognizes the following proprietary NMEA sentences.
+Hazer recognizes and logs the following proprietary NMEA sentences.

+* PAIR - emitted by some Quectel devices.
-* PMTK - emitted and/or accepted by some GTop/MTK devices.
+* PMTK - emitted by some GTop/MTK devices.
-* PSRF - emitted and/or accepted by some SiRF devices.
+* PSRF - emitted by some SiRF devices.
-* PUBX - emitted and/or accepted by some u-blox devices.
+* PUBX - emitted by some u-blox devices.

-Yodel recognizes the following received UBX messages.
+Yodel processes or logs the following UBX messages.

 * UBX-ACK-ACK - Acknowledge UBX input and indicate success. (u-blox 9 p.
 38)
 * UBX-ACK-NAK - Acknowledge UBX input and indicate failure. (u-blox 9 p.
 38)